nextcloud/documentation/admin_manual/installation/nginx_examples.rst

    sudo nginx -s reload

 *  Open your browser and clear your cache.
-*  Logon to your ownCloud instance, open the gallery app, move through your folders and watch while the thumbnails are generated for the first time.
+*  Logon to your Nextcloud instance, open the gallery app, move through your folders and watch while the thumbnails are generated for the first time.
 *  You may also watch with eg. ``htop`` your system load while the thumbnails are processed.